LucaDangeloS/Spotify-Visualizer/README.md

 - [ ] Fine tune palette sizes
 - [ ] Optimize beat steps to omit the beats lower that then confidence threshold
 - [ ] Make the webapp for parameters tweaking
+- [ ] Think on implementing way of interactively knowing the visualizer color processing speed
 - [ ] Code clean-up (duh)